garciart/pipeline-demo/02-svn-container/02-svn-container.md

     ![Updated demorepo Landing Page](04-svn-updated-demorepo.png "Updated demorepo Landing Page")

-10. Return to the terminal and look at the commit in the volume, using the **svnlook** command:
+10. Return to the Terminal and look at the commit in the volume's mountpoint, using the **svnlook** command:

     ```
     sudo svnlook info /var/lib/containers/storage/volumes/svn-root/_data/demorepo